-If you’ve visited the comments section of a Facebook article, YouTube video or a news site, it becomes quickly evident that there’s a lot of trolls out there.
-There’s something about the anonymity and distance provided by the Internet that seems to welcome anti-social behavior.
-The problem with trolling, at least as I see it, is three-fold: firstly, the way we speak to others online genuinely affects them so we should be careful with our words; secondly, the tenor of our online interactions shape the conversations and attitudes we have about issues when we’re offline; and lastly, too many people are too easily satisfied by attacking the people they encounter online instead of actually getting to know them.
+If you’ve visited the comments section of a Facebook article, YouTube video or a news site, it becomes quickly evident there’s a lot of trolls out there.
+There’s something about the anonymity and distance afforded by the Internet welcoming anti-social behavior.
+The problem with trolling, at least as I see it, is three-fold: firstly, the way we speak to others online genuinely affects them so we should be careful with our words; secondly, the tenor of our online interactions shapes the conversations and attitudes we have about issues when we’re offline; and lastly, too many people are too easily satisfied by attacking the users they encounter instead of actually getting to know them (or understand their position).

 A number of years ago I wrote a book review on Amazon for David Berlinski’s The Devil’s Delusion.
 The book itself is unremarkable and I’ve pretty much forgotten everything about it; nonetheless, a number of visitors to the site both read and replied to my review.
 Out of all the subsequent interactions I had I recall two of them specifically: the first was with a person named “Geoff” whose comments were pretty indicative of your typical Internet troll; the second was with a fellow named “Laners” who, as it turns out, eventually became one of the best friends I’ve ever made.

 What follows, then, is the original review I wrote followed by comments made by Geoff, myself and Laners.
 The point of sharing this is so that, for anyone interested, they can see how people can disagree constructively online instead of resorting to name calling or just being generally shitty to one another.

 The Devil’s Delusion: Atheism and its Scientific Pretensions (Paperback) by Rick D.